 The specific nature of catastrophic casualty loss events to which SCOR UK is exposed can vary widely, from systemic liability events caused by the negative impacts of commonly used materials on human health (with asbestos as a typical example), to massive product liability losses emanating from items produced by a single manufacturer.
-Casualty events can also be triggered by a single disastrous event (e.g. Deepwater Horizon oil rig explosion), or events related to cyber frauds and data theft.
+Casualty events can also be triggered by a single disastrous event (e.g. Deepwater Horizon oil rig explosion), or events related to cyberrisk events such as ransomware and data theft.